-- supporting interest and achievement for underserved or underrepresented student populations;
+- supporting interest and achievement in STEM learning for underserved or underrepresented student populations;

 - increasing teacher diversity and voice in STEM research, development, and policy; and